About

 I’m constantly interested in new ideas and making connections between ideas, especially ones that don’t seem related to most people.
 I seek novelty, which can look like “shiny object syndrome”, but it’s a deep need for me to absorb novel stimuli and make sense of them.
 The result is that I have a broad and eclectic history of minor and major obsessions with different philosophies, systems, frameworks, hobbies, etc. I post random stuff that interests me on my ideation blog.

 In 2014, I married someone who was in prison, and was a prison wife for 7 years.
 It was an overwhelming, painful, and transformative experience that shattered my understanding of “America” by exposing me to the most dysfunctional and trauma-inducing institution we have.
-After he got out, I had to finally face the healing fantasy I had created that didn’t match the person in front of me at all.
-What followed was a long, slow self-healing process which eventually included separation and divorce.
+After he got out and our marriage fell apart, I had to finally face my fearful-avoidant attachment wounding.

 As isolating as it has been however, it has also been good for my “inner hermit”—the part of me that loves to dive deeply into spiritual experience.
 Sometimes isolation can be like a healing cocoon.